Meet the Internal Medicine Team in Waltham • MSPCA-Angell

 Meet the Internal Medicine Team in Waltham

-Daniela Vrabelova Ackley, DVM, MS, DACVIM
+Daniela Vrabelova Ackley, DVM, MS, DACVIM-SA

 Dr. Ackley, originally from Bratislava, the capital of Slovakia, received her DVM degree in 2004 from the University of Veterinary Medicine in Slovakia.
 After graduation, Dr. Ackley completed two small animal internships, one at the Veterinary Teaching Hospital of the Autonomous University of Barcelona, Spain, and the other at North Carolina State University.
 Her strong interest in internal medicine lead her to the residency at The Ohio State University.
 Dr. Ackley is especially passionate about respiratory and immune mediated diseases as well as endoscopic procedures, including upper and lower gastrointestinal endoscopy, rhinoscopy, bronchoscopy, cystoscopy and laparoscopic liver biopsies.
 Multilingual, she is fluent in English, Spanish and Czech, and proficient in German and Polish.